 Leaving the keys in the ignition can lead to unauthorized use of the vehicle, resulting in serious injury or death.
 Always remove the ignition key when the vehicle is not in use.

-After any overturn or accident, have a qualified service dealer inspect the entire vehicle for possible damage, including (but not limited to) brakes, throttle and steering systems.
+After any overturn or accident, have an authorized dealer inspect the entire vehicle for possible damage, including (but not limited to) brakes, throttle and steering systems.